19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) any remaining amount may be —

-(i) deposited with an approved bank or retained in the member’s retirement account;
+(i) deposited before 1st January 2014 with an approved bank or retained in the member’s retirement account;

+[Act 24 of 2013 wef 01/01/2014]

 (ii) used to purchase an approved annuity from an insurer; or